Skip to content

 Guiding Through the Service Maze

-For children and young people mental health problems can develop as a result of life circumstances like exam stress, transitions, caring responsibilities, relationships, sexual identity, poverty, unemployment, grief, illness and long term conditions and family imprisonment.
-Many of these mental health problems are mild and temporary and often manageable with help from supportive trusted adults like teachers, youth workers, parents/caregivers and peer groups.
-The problems pass as the child or young person moves on and finds new solutions.
+For children and young people mental health problems can develop as a result of life circumstances like exam stress, transitions, or caring responsibilities.
+Many of these mental health problems are mild and temporary and often manageable with help from supportive trusted adults.
 However, some children and young people may require support from an organisation who specialises in the area that is impacting on their mental health, such as bereavement.

 It is important that children, families and young people have range of support options for early intervention and can be helped to find their way to appropriate help quickly.